FREE SHIPPING when you buy subscription refills! (AU)

 Tossing a loose blade into your household recycling might seem small, but it has big consequences.
 Your local council and sorting facility have strict rules for a reason.
 The entire system of Recycling relies on clean, safe, and sortable materials.
 Here’s why blades don't make the cut:

-Machinery Mayhem: Blades are small and thin.
+• Machinery Mayhem: Blades are small and thin.
 They easily fall through the screens on sorting machinery, getting lodged in equipment or contaminating other recyclables like paper and cardboard.
+To help keep your paper waste clean and your workspace organized, Mega Office Supplies offers a range of high-quality office essentials and storage solutions.

-Council Rules: Most Australian councils explicitly prohibit 'sharps'-including blades, needles, and broken glass-from household recycling bins for these very reasons.
+• Council Rules: Most Australian councils explicitly prohibit 'sharps'-including blades, needles, and broken glass-from household recycling bins for these very reasons; using clear labels from DymoOnline can help you stay compliant by marking your disposal containers correctly.

 Cartridges vs. Blades: A Key Difference